deanhiller/webpieces/README.md

 #### Downsides
   Currently documentation is lacking but there is an example for pretty much everything in webpieces/webserver/http-webserver/src/test/java/* as we do something called feature testing(testing as user would use the system) for all paths of code.

-#### Steps to try the webserver

-1. Download the release(https://github.com/deanhiller/webpieces/releases), unzip
-2. run ./createProject.sh
-3. cd projectDir
-4. ./gradlew test # runs all the tests and verify everything is working
-5. ./gradlew assembleDist  #creates the actual webserver distribution zip and tar files
-6. IF Eclipse, This part gets tricky since eclipse gradle plugin has a bug(and ./gradlew eclipse has a different bug :( )
-    NOTE: tested out on Eclipse Neon 4.6.0 build id 20160613-1800 and gradle 2.14.1
-  * eclipse gradle plugin - The buildship gradle plugin that you install into eclipse eclipse buildship gradle plugin works except for passing in -parameters to the settings file like ./gradlew eclipse did so you have to go to eclipse preferences and expand 'Java' and click 'Compiler' and select a checkbox near the bottom that says 'Store information about method parameters'
-  * gradle eclipse plugin - The plugin that runs with ./gradle eclipse (installed with apply 'eclipse' in gradle file)
-       NOTE: ./gradlew eclipse does not work unless you delete the conflicting paths in .classpath file after generating it(gradle eclipse plugin bug)
-6. IF Intellij, you will have a bit more pain in the debugger(it's not as stable as eclipse BUT the IDE usability is much better).
-The first steps are to
-  * From Welcome screen, choose Import Project
-  * Select your folder {yourapp}-all and click ok
-  * Choose 'Import project from external model' and choose gradle and click next
-  * Even though gradle location is unknown, that is ok since 'use default gradle wrapper' is selected so click Finish
-  * Open Preferences, expand "Build, Execution, and Deployment", expand 'Compiler', and click on 'Java Compiler'.
-Add -parameters to the 'Additional Command Line Parameters'
-7. From the IDE, expand {yourapp-all}/{yourapp}-dev/src/main/java/{yourpackage}
-8. Run OR Debug the class named {YourApp}DevServer.java which compiles your code as it changes so you don't need to restart the webserver (even in debug mode)
-9. In a browser go to http://localhost:9000
-10. refactor your code like crazy and hit the website again(no restart needed)

-#### To try modifying/contributing to the actual webserver

-1. clone webpieces
-2. The automated build runs "./gradlew -Dorg.gradle.parallel=false -Dorg.gradle.configureondemand=false build -PexcludeSelenium=true -PexcludeH2Spec=true" as it can't run the selenium tests or H2Spec tests at this time
-3. If you have selenium setup and h2spec, you can just run "./gradlew test" in which parallel=true and configureondemand=true so it's a faster build
-4. debugging with eclipse works better than intellij.  intellij IDE support is better than eclipse(so pick your poison but it works in both)

 #### Some HTTP/2 features
  * better pipelining of requests fixing head of line blocking problem
  * Server push - sending responses before requests even come based on the first page requests (pre-emptively send what you know they will need)